LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 Since the Cortex-M3 has a piplelined architecture the PC can be ahead of the actual executed instruction (normally by 4).

+On reset, the processor loads the PC with the value of the reset vector, which is at address 0x00000004.
 ## Program Status Registers

 The special-purpose program status registers (*xPSR*) provide arithmethic and logic flags (zero and carry flag),